 The actual migration is performed using the standard AEM quickstart jar file, executed with a new

--x crx2oak option which executes the crx2oak tool in order to simplify the upgrade and make it more robust.
+-x crx2oak option which executes the crx2oak tool to simplify the upgrade and make it more robust.

 If you are performing TarMK repository content migration using the CRX2Oak Quickstart extension, you might remove the samplecontent runmode by adding the following to the migration command line: